ajmal017/gdaxbroke/docs/notes.md

 ### TWS Shuts Down Every Night
 Independent from the IB servers going down every night, the TWS desktop application also shuts down once a day.
 By default this happens at 11:45 PM, but the time can be configured in the settings.
 The gateway does not do this.
+Note that one reason TWS restarts daily is that active trading causes memory usage to grow without bound, leading to a progressively slower and soon completely unresponsive application.
+The gateway does not do this.
 [IB Controller](https://github.com/ib-controller/ib-controller) can avoid the daily restart, automate logins, dismiss dialogs, and much more.
 Highly recommended.

 ### Forex